Information Design in the Principal-Agent Problem: Risk-Averse Agent

 Indeed, every contract $t=\parentheses*{t^1,t^2}$ that implements the action $a$ must satisfy $u^A_a\parentheses*{t}\geq u^A_1\parentheses*{t}$ and $u^A_a\parentheses*{t}\geq 0$.
 We first show that $u^A_a\parentheses*{t}\geq u^A_1\parentheses*{t}$ implies $u^A_a\parentheses*{t}\geq 0$.
 Indeed:\footnote{We assume $q>p$, as for $q=p \implies c_a=c_1$ the claim is immediate.}

 The inequality $u^A_a\parentheses*{t}\geq 0$ now follows from:

-where the inequality between the first and the second lines follows from~\eqref{eq:a1}, and the equality of the third and the forth lines is obtained by substitution of the values of $p$ and $q$ from~\eqref{eq:pq}.
+where the inequality between the first and the second lines follows from~\eqref{eq:a1}, and the equality of the third and the fourth lines are obtained by substitution of the values of $p$ and $q$ from~\eqref{eq:pq}.

 If $t^2>0$, then slightly reducing $t^2$ preserves the inequality in both~\eqref{eq:a1} and~\eqref{eq:a0}.
-Thus, such a contract is suboptimal.
+This operation results in a contract inducing the same action with a lower expected monetary transfer.
+Thus, the original contract is suboptimal.
 We are left now only with contracts of the form $t=\parentheses*{t^1,0}$.

 If $u^A_a\parentheses*{t}>u^A_1\parentheses*{t}$, then the inequality in~\eqref{eq:a0} is strict and $u^A_a>0$.
 Such a contract is suboptimal, as the principal can decrease $t^1$ while still inducing the same action.
 Therefore, $u^A_a\parentheses*{t}=u^A_1\parentheses*{t}$ and the equation in~\eqref{eq:a1} holds with equality.
 Namely,